zeeshanmahar007/open-ended-question/Readme.md

 # Open ended Question

 Solve this according to your own choice using Object oriented approach A common place to buy candy is from a machine.
-A new candy machine has been. purchased for the gym, but it is not working properly.
+A new candy machine has been purchased for the gym, but it is not working properly.
 The machine sells candies, chips, gum, and cookies.
 You have been asked to write a program for this candy machine so that it can be put into operation.

 <b>The program should do the following:</b>

 1. Show the customer the different products sold by the candy machine.
 2. Let the customer make the selection.
 3. Show the customer the cost of the item selected.